A Japanese story of unfulfilled desire, betrayal and honour.

 In Madama Butterfly, Puccini eschewed intricate action and boisterous dramatic events, opting instead for an intimate story and highlighting the psychology of the characters, fleshing out by his music the tiniest details, oscillations and extreme emotional surges.
 The contrast between the Japanese and “Western” mentality is also aptly rendered by means of many a time surprisingly modified quotations of the US national anthem, as well as a forcible depiction of the local colour of Japan.
 This facet is captured in Jiří Heřman’s production, which authentically represents the Japanese culture and its traditional customs.
 The stage director tells the well-known story in a non-traditional way – through the eyes of Cio-Cio San’s grown-up son, who traces his past in Nagasaki.

-NOTE: Tobacco products are featured in the performance.
+WARNING: Tobacco products are featured in the performance.

 General media partner: Czech Television